ParthibanMV/OracleHCM/README.md

 - Report output csv file will be downloaded to specfied directory The success of the script can be used as a trigger of a subsequent file transfer. params are
-1  HCM job name
+-1  HCM job name
-2  number of times to poll when checking status
+-2  number of times to poll when checking status
-3  password
+-3  password
-4  host server endpoint url (inc https)
+-4  host server endpoint url (inc https)
-5  username
+-5  username
-6  wait time (in seconds) between status checks
+-6  wait time (in seconds) between status checks
-7  report absolute path
+-7  report absolute path
-8  template name
+-8  template name
+-9 remotepath

 hcm_extract.java
 -- Oracle HCM data extract script